svalente317/sanka/README.md

 **Less Stuttering**

 When you declare a local variables, you do not need to explicitly specify its type.
-Use the keyword "var" to declare a local variable.
+Use the keyword `var` to declare a local variable.
 The first time that the compiler sees an assignment to that variable, where the RHS is any value or expression other then `null`, the compiler evaluates the type of the RHS, and that is the type of